 Point of care tests to assist antibiotic prescribing decisions for diabetic foot ulcer infections.

-The lifetime risk of developing a diabetic foot ulcer (DFU) approaches 25% in the UK, resulting in direct costs for the care of DFUs at more than £250 million.
-Diagnosis of DFU infection remains entirely clinical with no objective test at the point of patient care to assist the clinician in antibiotic prescribing decisions.
+There are 160,000 people with diabetes in Wales, representing one in twenty of the population, and the lifetime risk of development of diabetic foot ulcers (DFUs) approaches 25%.
+Direct costs for the care of DFUs are more than £250 million in the UK and indirect costs, including amputation, are much higher.
+Diagnosis of DFU infection remains entirely clinical and there is no objective test at the point of patient care to assist antibiotic prescribing decisions.

 Simple, easy to use and effective test

 A cheap, rapid point of care test (POCT) using a pinprick blood sample for C reactive protein (CRP) has been shown to safely halve antibiotic prescriptions for chest infections in primary care.
 Combination of CRP and another marker, procalcitonin, has been safely used in a pilot study to distinguish between non-infected and mildly infected DFUs.
 This study of 45 patients required laboratory analysis of samples and so results were not available to guide clinicians at the time of ulcer assessment.

 The proposed pilot study of 110 DFU patients will include those with non-infected and mildly infected ulcers.
 Participant recruitment will be from the 10 DFU podiatry clinics in Cardiff that occur each week.
 More serious ulcer infections will be excluded to ensure that clinical care is not compromised.

 An online educational tool will also be developed for clinicians to support decision making during the consultations.
 The pilot study will compare the POCT results to a gold standard for diagnosis of DFU infection, namely clinical impression at initial assessment and one week later, incorporating the response to any antibiotics prescribed initially.
 The POCT results will not be used for diagnostic purposes in the pilot study.